modio/modio-docs/public/en-us/features/moderation/content-approval.md

 The majority of games using mod.io have **No Curation** enabled because it maximizes DMCA-compliance, streamlines resources needed to run UGC by leveraging community reporting, and is preferred by creators and players who appreciate content going live on submission.
 They focus their effort on rapidly responding to user reports and validating content post-submission.
 We recommend this effort be paired with the [Rules Engine](/moderation/rules-engine) to automate as much as possible.
 We also recommend using per-platform moderation on consoles and stores where curation is required, as explained in the next section.

 :::note
-You can always turn Full Curation on instantly anytime in the future, if you want new content to go into a queue for approval before going live.
+You can always turn [Full Curation](#full-curation) on instantly anytime in the future, if you want new content to go into a queue for approval before going live.
 :::

-### Per-platform moderation
+### Per-platform curation

 For games that have enabled mods or UGC on more than one platform (such as PC, consoles, VR, or mobile) you can define moderation policies based on each platform you support.
 This is a particularly powerful feature of mod.io, which gives you the ability to control which platforms each UGC is available on.
 It also enables each file uploaded to a UGC to target only the platforms it supports, which is critical if your game needs UGC to be built differently for each of the platforms.